aberlanas/pmb-xarxallibres-bionic/README.md

 ### Install the Server Flavour.

-From the official page [http://releases.lliurex.net/](Of LliureX ISOs), dowload the Latest server and Install it in a VM with 2 Ethernet cards.
+From the official page [Of LliureX's ISOs](http://releases.lliurex.net/), download the Latest server and Install it in a VM with 2 Ethernet cards.

+* eth0 -> Simulate ClassRoom Network (Internal NET)
+* eth1 -> Bridge to Physical Ethernet Host device

 ### Execute the Zero-Server-Wizard.